USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > $ cd $AMETBASE/scripts\_analysis/aqExample

-Here, you will see a series of C-shell scripts and their accompanying input files.
+Here, you will see a series of C-shell scripts and their accompanying input files in the subdirectory **input\_files**.
 We will go through an analysis script in detail as a example for running each of the scripts in the project.

 The run\_scatterplot.csh script creates a scatterplot for one species from one or more monitoring networks.
 It compares the observed values to